 - An email address where Comcare can send you a link to your completed claim form

 - Your BSB and bank account number

-- A scanned copy of your Medical Certificate for Compensation or Certificate of Capacity
+- A scanned copy of your Medical Certificate for Compensation–Certificate of Capacity or Certificate of Capacity

 - A certificate from your treating practitioner, if you are claiming for chiropractic, physiotherapy, dentistry or osteopathic treatment and not for time off work.